Chase vs Wells Fargo Business Checking 2023: Which Is Better for You?

 - Chase Platinum Business Checking: An account designed for high-volume business.
 It has a waivable monthly fee of $95 and provides unlimited electronic deposits, 500 free transactions, and $25,000 in free cash deposits.
 For a breakdown of the account’s terms and features, read our Chase Platinum Business Checking review.

-Read our review of Chase business checking for a more detailed comparison of Chase’s three accounts.
+Read our review of Chase business checking for a detailed comparison of Chase’s three accounts.

 Wells Fargo: 4 out of 5

-Wells Fargo’s higher-tier accounts, Navigate Business Checking for medium-sized businesses and Optimize Business Checking for high-volume businesses, have slightly lower fees compared to Chase:
+Wells Fargo’s higher-tier accounts, Navigate Business Checking for medium-sized businesses and Optimize Business Checking for high-volume businesses, have slightly lower fees compared with Chase.

 - Wells Fargo Optimize Business Checking: A premium account that charges a $75 monthly fee.
 It provides 250 free transactions, unlimited free incoming wire transfers, and five free outgoing wire transfers.
-There is a 3/1,000ths of a cent fee for every $1 deposited in cash.
+There is a $2.50 fee plus a $0.0030 fee for every $1 deposited in cash.

 Chase: 5 out of 5